 In 1930, Helen Taussig was appointed chief of the pediatric department where she did extensive work on the so called blue baby syndrome.
 She discovered that the cause of the syndrom as a partial blockage of the pulmonary artery either alone or combined with a hole between the ventricles of the infant’s heart.
 Along with Alfred Blalock and Vivien Thomas, Taussig worked on developing a surgery method to correct the defect.
 The result of the study became known as the Blalock-Taussig-Thomas shunt.
 It was first performed on around 200 dogs and by 1946, they were able to perform the surgery on babies.
 Today, the procedure of the Blalock-Taussig-Thomas shunt is not used in its original form.
 Today, a length of artificial tubing, 3 to 4 millimeters in diameter, is sewn between either the subclavian or the carotid artery and the corresponding side branch of the pulmonary artery, thus obviating the need to cut off blood supply and making it easier to regulate the blood flow to the lungs.
 Some centers now use a shunt directly from the right ventricle to the pulmonary artery, a Sano shunt.
 This is done to avoid the reduced diastolic blood flow in the coronary circulation associated with the Blalock–Taussig shunt.

 Helen Taussig became deaf in the later part of her career.
 She learned to use lip-reading techniques and hearing aids to speak with her patients, and her fingers rather than a stethoscope to feel the rhythm of their heartbeats and to lip read.
+It was also significantly involved in an early ban on thalidomide (Contergan®) in the USA, which caused phokomellia in embryos (fin or stump limb).
+In 1962 she travelled to Germany to study thalidomide cases.
+For her role in banning thalidomide in the USA (including testifying before the US Congress on this issue), she received the US President’s Medal of Freedom in 1964.
 In 1963, Helen Taussig retired from Johns Hopkins, however continuing to teach and to write scientific papers.
 Taussig became further known for advocating the use of animals in medical research as well as legalized abortion and the benefits of palliative care and hospice.
 Taussig pioneered the use of x-rays and fluoroscopy simultaneously to examine changes in a baby’s heart and lungs in a less invasive manner, which she described in 1947 in her book Congenital Malformations of the Heart.

 In 1948 Taussig was awarded the Passano Award and in 1954 the Antonio Feltrinelli Prize.
 In 1955 she received the Albert Lasker Award for Clinical Medical Research.
 In 1957 she was elected to the American Academy of Arts and Sciences, in 1973 to the National Academy of Sciences.
 In 1965 she became the first President of the American Heart Association.
 In 1971 she received the John Howland Award.
 The American Philosophical Society awarded her the Benjamin Franklin Medal in 1986.
 In 1987 she received the George M. Kober Medal.